Image

 • Negotiation strategy: once leverage exists, pursue charge reductions, sentencing caps, treatment-based outcomes, or dismissals.

-Our Carrollton, IL violent crime lawyers build our defense with the goal of getting the best possible outcome in your case.
+Our violent crime lawyers in Carrollton, IL focus on achieving the best possible result in every case.
 The earlier we move, the more options you keep.

 What To Do If You’re Arrested or Under Investigation for a Violent Crime in Carrollton, IL